 Spend your time watching an amazing performance of the nutcracker ballet, shop till you drop on 5th avenue or explore one of the many holiday markets.
 For that extra special Christmas moment, take a horse and carriage ride around Central Park whilst you sit wrapped up in thick blankets.

 Do you like the sound of any of these alternative Christmas ideas?
-Would you rather stay at home for your traditional dinner and festive celebrations?
-Or would you love to try something different and cruise around another destination at Christmas time ?
 Have you ever had Christmas abroad?
 What is your ideal alternative Christmas like?
 Let us know in the comments below!

 CruiseCast Episode 2- Listen To The Festive Podcast About Christmas On A Cruise!
 Sitting down on the sofa with a bucks fizz to watch (or nap to) the Queen’s annual speech, or a glass of bubbly on deck…